Thavarshan/comet/README.md

 ### Current Status

-The project has made significant progress, with the basic UI now fully implemented, including bulk file uploads, conversion status tracking, and real-time feedback during the conversion process.
-The core video conversion functionality using FFmpeg has been successfully integrated, and the application is now stable and functional.
-We are currently focusing on signing the app, packaging it for distribution, and ensuring cross-platform compatibility.
+The project has made significant progress:

+- **Basic UI and Core Functionality:** The user interface is fully implemented, supporting bulk file uploads, conversion status tracking, and real-time feedback.
+- **FFmpeg Integration:** The core video conversion functionality is complete, making the app fully functional.
+- **Cross-Platform Distributables:** Distributables for macOS, Windows, and Linux have been successfully created.
+However, due to the high cost of an Apple Developer membership, the app is currently not code-signed or notarized for macOS, which may present challenges when running it on Mac devices.

-## 🛠️ Technologies Used
+## Technologies Used

 - **Electron:** For building the cross-platform desktop application.
 - **Vue.js (with Composition API and TypeScript):** For the frontend UI.